riconaranjo/iOS-Curriculum/Workshop 0/Workshop 0.md

 #### Resolution

 Unfortunately the only way to change the resolution of the VM is by once again using the command line.
 There are three methods, of which the first two are very similar.
+Choose only one

 First navigate to the correct directory: